 - Ruby has a nicer way of creating new applications: you can point ruby’s

-version of manage.py startapplication at a url with various templates.
+manage.py startapplication at a url with various templates.

 - Look at microframeworks.
 They’re fun.